-Once the SSH connection tunneled through HTTP is established, the client and server establish a so-called control channel based on web sockets.
+Once the SSH connection tunnelled through HTTP is established, the client and server establish a so-called control channel based on web sockets.
 Through this channel, the server can send commands to the client.
 Whether and how the client passes commands to the operating system or a shell can be specified in great detail in the client configuration.
-For example, the user can . only allow a service to be restarted or updates to be applied.
+For example, the user can only allow a service to be restarted or updates to be applied.
 Under Unix, this requires additional Sudo rules.
 The client has its own unprivileged user and does not run with root privileges.

-If the user wants to access a TCP port this client, for example port 22 for SSH or 3389 for the remote desktop, the server instructs the client to establish a reverse tunnel.
+If the user wants to access a TCP or UDP port of a client, for example port 22 for SSH or 3389 for the remote desktop, the server instructs the client to establish a reverse tunnel.
 This also happens via SSH through HTTP.
 This makes local ports of the clients available on the server.
 The ports forwarded in this way are protected by default with an access control list.
 Only the user who initiated the tunnel can use it.
 ACLs can be adjusted or disabled per tunnel.
 This allows services such as a web server to be shared on the Internet when systems are located behind NAT routers.

 The RPort server is controlled via REST API.
 Since each client gets its own REST endpoint, the clients also become controllable via REST.
 This makes numerous automation use cases possible.

 RPort also comes with a modern web interface.
 This allows the customer to conveniently manage their entire infrastructure.

 RPort client and server are developed in Golang and are licensed under MIT.
 Ready-to-use binaries are available for download for all major operating systems.